Cookies on BBB.org

 (Getty Images)

 If you are adding or changing your Medicare or Healthcare.gov coverage during open enrollment, watch out for unsolicited calls claiming to "help" you find the best deal.
 Unfortunately, scammers see this open enrollment period as a chance to trick people out of money and personal information.
-Open enrollment runs through December 7 (Medicare) or December 15 (Healthcare.gov).
+Open enrollment for Medicare runs from October 15 through December 7 (Medicare).
+Medicare Advantage open enrollment is from January 1 to March 31. or within three months of getting Medicare.
+Heathcare.gov open enrollment begins November 1; December 15 is the last day to enroll or change plans for coverage starting January 1, and January 15 is the last day to enroll for coverage starting February 1.

 How the scam works

 If you stay on the line, these callers allege they can enroll you in a better plan than what you currently have, according to Scam Tracker reports.
 This new plan is cheaper, and you can keep all the same services.
-To get started, all you need to do is provide some personal information, such as your Medicare ID number.
+To get started, all you need to do is provide some personal information, such as your Medicare ID number and your Social Security number.

 No matter how good the deal sounds and how convincing the caller seems, don't do it!
 The call is a scam, and sharing personal information will expose you to identity theft.